 Add about ½ of a finely diced onion to a large skillet and saute with a few tablespoons of water or veggie broth.
 When softened, add 3-4 cloves of minced garlic and stir for about 1 minute.

-Add 2-3 cups of chopped Hatch Green Chile and stir to mix.
+Add 2-3 cups (about 1 lb) of chopped Hatch Green Chile and stir to mix.

 Season with ¼ tsp of Ground Cumin, ½ tsp Mexican Oregano, ½ tsp Salt, and ½ tsp Black Pepper.